 In Arizona, any person or agency that has a legitimate interest in the welfare of a child may file a petition for the termination of the parent-child relationship or a “severance” action.
 The petitioner must allege one or more grounds for termination under Arizona law, which may include things like abandonment, neglect or abuse, or inability to discharge parental responsibilities because of mental illness, mental deficiency or historical and continuing substance abuse.
 Sometimes a parent decides to consent to the termination of the parent-child relationship, which can also be a sufficient legal ground for severance.
 Beyond proving one or more grounds, however, the court must also find that it is in the best interest of the child to terminate the parent-child relationship.

 - In a situation where only one parent is unable to sufficiently execute his or her parental duties, parenting-time and legal decision-making orders through the family law court may resolve the concerns.
-This is an option that the McCarthy Law Firm will assess prior to filing any action in juvenile court.
+This is an option that McCarthy Family Law will assess prior to filing any action in juvenile court.

 Foster Parent / Relative / Kinship Litigation

-During the course of a child dependency or severance case in which the Department of Child Safety (DCS) is involved, contested placement hearings may arise when there is a dispute as to whom the child should be placed with and ultimately adopted by if reunification with one or both parents cannot be achieved. he Court must consider the best interests of the child in these proceedings, which often results in weighing the competing interests of foster parents, relatives, and kinship placements.
+During the course of a child dependency or severance case in which the Department of Child Safety (DCS) is involved, contested placement hearings may arise when there is a dispute as to whom the child should be placed with and ultimately adopted by if reunification with one or both parents cannot be achieved.
+The Court must consider the best interests of the child in these proceedings, which often results in weighing the competing interests of foster parents, relatives, and kinship placements.

 - Although a child’s current placement (foster, relative, or kinship) has the ability to address the court regarding any updates or concerns, he or she does not have standing to participate as a party in dependency litigation or obtain key disclosure related to the litigation absent a court order permitting legal intervention.
 Grandparents, other family members, and kinship who are seeking placement of the child may face similar complications when DCS or one of the other parties is advocating for or against a particular placement option without a sufficient mechanism for that prospective placement to be heard.